MikeRalphson/bbc-rss/README.md

 ![Don't Panic](https://github.com/MikeRalphson/static/blob/master/dont_panic.gif?raw=true)

-This app provides over 200 by-category RSS feeds for both iPlayer-radio and the (TV) iPlayer.
+This app provides over 300 by-category RSS feeds for both iPlayer-radio and the (TV) iPlayer, covering available and upcoming programmes.
+Individual feeds are available for over 40,000 brands and series.
+Custom search-driven feeds are also available.

 It even suports users with digital watches.